 Networks

-Crunchy Bridge will provision each cluster inside a private network inside the Crunchy managed area in that particular cloud.
-AWS and Google cloud documentation referrs to this as VPC (Virtual Private Cloud) and a similar service at Azure is called VNET (Azure Virtual Network).
+By default, Crunchy Bridge will provision each new cluster inside a new private network in the Crunchy managed area in that particular cloud.
+AWS and Google cloud documentation refers to this as VPC (Virtual Private Cloud) and a similar service at Azure is called VNET (Azure Virtual Network).
 Each network is separate and private from other networks in the same cloud.
-Once a provision has been established inside a network, it cannot be moved.
-If you need multiple clusters inside the same network you will create the first cluster, discover that network, and then create additional resources within that established network.

 Creating resources inside your network